michaeladamstrickland/Convexa/ULTIMATE_MONEY_GENERATING_ROADMAP.md

 ---

-This roadmap will transform LeadFlow into a money-generating machine that dominates the real estate lead generation market.
+This roadmap will transform Convexa into a money-generating machine that dominates the real estate lead generation market.
 The key is aggressive execution, focusing on high-value features first, and rapid iteration based on user feedback.

-**BOTTOM LINE**: With this roadmap, LeadFlow will generate $50K-200K monthly within 90 days by providing the most advanced, cost-effective lead generation system in the real estate industry.
+**BOTTOM LINE**: With this roadmap, Convexa will generate $50K-200K monthly within 90 days by providing the most advanced, cost-effective lead generation system in the real estate industry.

 Ready to build your real estate empire?
 Let's execute! 🚀